 1. What song was playing at [x time]?

 You should be able to find this information by clicking on the Playlist tab.
 These are organized in the order that each show aired.
-You may also the drop-down tabs and column headings to filter by program, DJ, or department.
-If you do not see the playlist you are looking for, please email our department heads for questions and comments about programming.
-They will forward your message on to the DJ who was on air.
-If you're not sure which show you were listening to, you can get that information on our schedule.
+You may also use the drop-down tabs and column headings to filter by program, DJ, or department.
+If you do not see the playlist for which you are looking, please e-mail the relevant Department Head for programming questions and comments.
+(S)he will forward your message to the DJ who was on air.
+If you're not sure which show you were listening to, you can find that information on our schedule.

 2. To whom should I address my comments about your programming?